Hubear-MUC/GGE/README.md

 See "readme.txt" for details.

 Code extent: Max.
-136 bytes
+146 bytes

 ---

 Version history:
 --

+Version 0.2

+Separation of the library files into a .h- file and a .cpp- file.

 Version 0.1